 As Ashley S. Cooke finds out over at the DIS, sometimes you just have to ask (and it helps if you're celebrating something, anything) for a free or reduced-cost upgrade.
 If you're not comfortable asking for free things, then mention your celebration and ask how much an upgrade would cost.
 Obviously you'll want to be your most charming self when you try for this, so if you've had a long day of traveling, take a moment to compose yourself.

 The larger your group, the more options you'll have to split them up, so take advantage of that.
-For example, a recent family trip we did with eleven had Grandma, Grandpa, Mom, Dad, Two Kids, Couple 1, Couple 2, and the Single Brother.
-There are lots of ways you could group these to maximize or minimize privacy.
-We wound up in three rooms because Couple 1 and Couple 2 didn't mind sharing a room.
 The smallest rooms as Disney fit two people and a child under 3 in a crib.
-The largest fit TWELVE and a child under 3 in a crib.
+The largest rooms fit TWELVE and a child under 3 in a crib.
 Compare different options (and different resorts) to figure out the best way to group your party.
 WDW Prep School has a great overview of options for larger families.

 Undercover Tourist is an authorized seller of discount Disney World tickets and our recommended place to buy your Disney World tickets.
 You'll not only see standard deals off Disney World tickets, but you'll occasionally see great offers like an extra day of park hopping for free!

-If you're going to get park hopper, consider cutting a day off your ticket.
+Especially if you're going to get park hopper, consider cutting a day off your ticket.
 If you're hopping effectively, you definitely don't need as many days as you otherwise would.
-Even doing 4 parks in 3 days is pretty easy.
-Anything more than 3 days and you'll be golden.
-Get rid of that day and move onto our next suggestion...
+Even doing four parks in three days is pretty easy.
+Anything more than three days and you'll be golden.

 Disney World's annual pass is an attractive option if you're planning multiple multi-day trips in a year.
 It's also attractive on a single, longer trip if you can take advantage of all the discounts it offers (especially room discounts).
 Definitely do a price check and review the perks of the annual pass if you've got multiple trips in a 365-day period or if you've got one trip of seven or more nights.